It looks like we need to wait a little longer for the Microsoft Surface Laptop 4 to make its debut, as it didn't pop up last year.

 Microsoft Surface Laptop 4 specs

-A recent 3D Mark 11 performance benchmark leak shows what is thought to be a Surface Laptop 4 with a 2.7GHz Tiger Lake U-series Core chip undergoing testing.
+A recent 3DMark 11 performance benchmark leak shows what is thought to be a Surface Laptop 4 with a 2.7GHz Tiger Lake U-series Core chip undergoing testing.
 It delivered a physics score of 8,412 and a graphics score of 5,540.
-That puts it just a little under the AMD Radeon 7 4800U, which is tentatively impressive as that chip is likely to find its way into the larger 15-inch Surface Laptop 4.
+That puts it just a little under the AMD Radeon 7 4800U.
 And the performance the Tiger Lake chip seems to have delivered utterly trounced the performance of the MacBook Air 2020, though the more recent MacBook Air with M1 might not struggle so much.

 We found the 15-inch Surface Laptop 3’s overall performance to be a little wanting, with the 13-inch model beating it in a lot of performance tests.
-So we’re hoping Microsoft has learned from that with the Surface Laptop 4, and that it’ll use the latest and greatest slices of silicon from AMD if it decides to go that route.
+So we’re hoping Microsoft has learned from that with the Surface Laptop 4, and that it will offer a sizeable performance upgrade even if it doesn't use the very latest AMD Ryzen chips.

-As the Ryzen 5 4500U uses the latest Zen 2 architecture, we can expect it to easily outperform the older Ryzen chips found in the 15-inch Surface Laptop 3.
+As the Ryzen 5 chips in the main specs leak use the Zen 2 architecture, we can at least expect it to easily outperform the older Ryzen chips found in the 15-inch Surface Laptop 3.
 That should mean better performance in gaming and creative tasks.
 Whether the chip will just be for a 15-inch Surface Laptop 4 or if it will also come to the 13-inch model wasn’t clear.